leonardslog/10x_multiome_analysis/README.md

 ## Celltype prediction with primate data (_Microcebus murinus_) and SingleR

-Cell annotation can be drastically impacted by number of factors, including reference dataset.
-Using MapMyCells, I predicted celltypes using a bootstrap-like algorithm to compare expression profiles with a well annotated wild type/healthy mouse atlas.
+Cell annotation can be drastically impacted by number of factors, including but not limited to the quality of the reference itself.
+Using MapMyCells, I predicted celltypes using a bootstrap-like algorithm to compare expression profiles in primate tissue with a well annotated wild type/healthy mouse atlas.
 However, evolutionary distance between reference and query should also be considered.
 The emergence of the mouse lemur _Microcebus murinus_ as a model primate system enables a lightweight test of the effects of using a reference dataset of a more closely related system on cell annotation and downstream DE and DA analyses.

 I downloaded RNA-seq data derived from brainstem and cortex tissue from the [Tabula murnius]("https://tabula-microcebus.sf.czbiohub.org/whereisthedata") and converted the .h5ad to a Seurat object.
 ```